Frequently Asked Questions

 I’m a small business owner and don’t currently have the financial resources to engage in Portland Means Progress, but I want to be involved.
 What resources are there?

-Also consider engaging in the Intentional Purchasing action.
-Businesses can set a stretch target to start procuring more goods and services from entrepreneurs of color.
-This target percentage of spending is based on what is feasible for your organization, and as your company grows, you can increase your spending with these businesses.
+You should consider engaging in the Intentional Purchasing action!
+Businesses can set a stretch target to start procuring more goods and services locally.
+This spend is based on what is feasible for your organization, and as your company grows, you can increase your spending with these businesses.

 Is there a minimum or maximum size for businesses to be eligible for Portland Means Progress?